Skip to main content

 6 mentions Positive Neutral Negative

 Players find the grinding aspect of the game to be tedious and time-consuming, often requiring significant effort to progress.
-The movement mechanics, including teleportation and dashing, contribute to the overall monotony, while weapon swapping adds an unnecessary layer of complexity.
-Overall, the initial appeal quickly fades, leading to a frustrating experience.
+The movement mechanics, including teleportation and dashing, contribute to the overall frustration, while the cumbersome weapon swapping process adds to the sense of monotony.
+Overall, the initial appeal quickly fades, leaving players feeling that grinding is a chore rather than an engaging experience.

 • “You'll need a second life for grinding.”